alwinjosegeorge/30-day-challenge/day-2/readme.md

 Task: Use variables to store and manipulate data.

 Description:
-Variables are used to store information that can be referenced and manipulated later in a program.
-In Python, you can create a variable by assigning a value to a name using the = sign.
-You can then perform arithmetic operations like addition (+), subtraction (-), multiplication (*), and division (/) on these variables.
+Variables in Python allow you to store and work with data throughout your program.
+You can assign values to variables using the = operator.
+Once assigned, you can use these variables to perform basic arithmetic operations like addition (+), subtraction (-), multiplication (*), and division (/).

 Question:
-Create a Python program that does the following:
+Write a Python program that does the following:

-    Define two variables, num1 and num2, and assign them values of your choice.
+    Define two variables, num1 and num2, and assign them any integer values.
-    Calculate their sum, difference, product, and quotient, and store each result in a new variable.
+    Calculate their sum, difference, product, and quotient, and store each result in a separate variable.
-    Display each result with a label describing the operation performed (e.g., “The sum is 15”).
+    Display each result with a label (e.g., “The sum is 15”).

-Example Code:
+Example:

 # Define variables
 num1 = 10